OctopusDeploy/blog/blog/2025-05/tpf/index.md

 - We'd "turn on" the feature during a production deployment, but it'd be on for everyone.
 Users could access the new feature while we were verifying, resulting in bug reports or panicked emails (often because a third-party system hadn't finished updating).
 - Merge "freezes" preventing new features from being merged after deploying a new feature to allow a few days for hot fixes and performance improvements.

+### Dangers of coupling deploying new versions and releasing functionality to users

+The number one cause of critical bugs happens when a new feature is released to users.
+They are caused by an edge case, conflict with another feature, or unintended usage.
+Deploying a new feature carries significantly more risk than deploying a bug fix or a security enhancement.

+Once users start using the new feature there is no going back.
+Rolling back to a previous version risks data corruption, user interface issues, and reputational damage from a substandard user experience.
+Rolling back will make a problem turn into a catastrophe.

+Not only that, there are no controls in place to control when users start using the new feature.
+If it is a feature on the home page or a primary landing page, it is likely the feature will be used right away by many users.
+But, you won't discover problems until the users start using the new feature.

+The common retort I hear is "this is what canary deployments will solve."
+Canary Deployments _do not_ de-risk new features and functionality.
+They de-risk deployment failures and provide a zero-downtime strategy.
+For new functionality they ensure the new version passes smoke tests.
+Unless the application is being used by tens of thousands of users every hour, there is no guarantee routing 5%, 10% or even 25% of traffic will find all the edge cases, conflicts with other features, or unintended usage.
+Those issues might not happen until days or weeks after the feature is deployed.

-## Impact of new features blocking deployments to production
+### Impact of new features blocking deployments to production

-Octopus users reading through that list above might be asking, why didn't you use channels?
+Octopus users reading through the list of issues coordinating multiple work streams might be asking, why didn't you use channels?
 That'd stop you from needing a "merge freeze" on the main branch.
-With Octopus Deploy's [channel](https://octopus.com/docs/releases/channels) functionality users can create different lifecycles (or pipelines) for their application.
-We could've created a "hotfix" channel and a "main" channel.
+Octopus Deploy's [channel](https://octopus.com/docs/releases/channels) functionality allows users can create different lifecycles (or pipelines) for their application.
+A common configuration I see is a "hotfix" channel and a "main" channel.
 Hotfix deploys to staging -> production, while the main channel deploys to dev -> QA -> staging -> production.

 The idea behind a hotfix and main channel is it provides a path to production while a new feature is being tested in the QA environment.
 But that configuration raises many questions.